Skip to Content

 What many people don’t know is that there are a few attractions in and around Abbotsford too.
 The downtown area, called The Rail District, is a historic area that’s just beautiful.
 You can simply walk around here and pop into unique bookstores, cafes, and shops.

-Another cool attraction is the Old Friendship Garden, a Japanese-style garden.
+Another cool attraction is the International Friendship Garden, a Japanese-style garden.
 This garden was created to commemorate Abbotsford’s sister city in Fukagawa, Japan.
 Otherwise, head to Mill Lake (pictured above) for another nice place to go for walk.
 Here, there is a 2 km (1.24 mi) long trail you can do.

 If you’re traveling with kids, be sure to hit up Castle Fun Park.
 This castle-themed amusement park has ride, games, mini-golf, and more.